 As you might know by now, there is a lot of protocols when it comes to networks, computers, and communication.
 It’s impossible to list them all but l would still like to expand the most common protocols that are being used in networking today.
 If you are interested to learn more about networking protocols, Wikipedia has a great collection-page where you can read more on protocols.

 If you are on this website, you have probably heard of HTTP.
-In fact, if you are on any website, you have probably heard of HTTP.
+If you are on any website, you have probably heard of HTTP.
 HTTP stands for Hypertext Transfer Protocol and is a network protocol for the web.
-This is the type of protocol that the web browser you are using and the web server that the website is on, is using to communicate with each other.
+This is the type of protocol that the web browser you are using and the webserver that the website is on, is using to communicate with each other.

 HTTP was created in the 90s and has since then been updated several times.
 In 2015, the latest HTTP standard was approved by IESG (Internet Engineering Steering Group), the HTTP 2.0 or HTTP/2.
 HTTP/2 comes with several new features that improve the speed of HTTP, making it faster to reach the website you want.

 A problem with HTTP is that the communication between the browser and the server is unencrypted.
 Because of this, HTTPS (HTTP Secure) exist.
-This is an extension of the original protocol but with HTTPS, the communication is encrypted, thus making is much more secure, as the name suggests.
-If you see a green lock-icon in your web browser URL field, the connection to the web server is secure, using HTTPS.
+This is an extension of the original protocol but with HTTPS, the communication is encrypted, thus making it much more secure, as the name suggests.
+If you see a green lock icon in your web browser URL field, the connection to the webserver is secure, using HTTPS.